Tolga23/cuisy-privacy-policy/README.md

 - PDF cookbooks uploaded for indexing/search
 - Meal photos and fridge photos uploaded for AI analysis
 - Source metadata (for example source URL and citation/page references)
+- PDF cookbook indexing and search are user-scoped: each user can search only their own uploaded books

 ### 3.3 Kitchen Management Data
 - Fridge items (name, category, quantity, unit, expiration, low stock, notes)